mckinsey/vizro/vizro-core/docs/pages/API-reference/captured-callables.md

-# CapturedCallables
+# Table functions

-API reference for all pre-defined [`CapturedCallable`][vizro.models.types.CapturedCallable] functions to be used in the [`AgGrid`][vizro.models.AgGrid] and [`Table`][vizro.models.Table] models.
+API reference for all pre-defined [`CapturedCallable`][vizro.models.types.CapturedCallable] table functions to be used in the [`AgGrid`][vizro.models.AgGrid] and [`Table`][vizro.models.Table] models.
 Visit the How-to guide on [tables](../user-guides/table.md) for more information.